thecomeonman/thecomeonman.github.io/index.md

 - [A post explaining how it works](https://thecomeonman.github.io/xPo) with some EPL teams and players analysed
 - [A dashboard which you could use to analyse a team](https://thecomeonman.github.io/xPoDashboard) built on data from Barcelona's 2008-09 season data from Statsbomb

+Two of the observations from the dashboard is Barcelona's preference to attack from the right and Dani Alves' strong contributions to their attack.

 Done in R, D3js.
 Methodology and sample code included.

 ### [Player similarity / replacement based on aggregated match level data](https://thecomeonman.github.io/PlayerSimilarityFromAggregatedData)